IBM/aspera-cli/README.md

 For instance, a node agent making an "upload", or "package send" operation, will effectively push files to the related server from the agent node.

-`ascli` standadizes on the use of a [_transfer-spec_](#transferspec) instead of _raw_ ascp options to provide parameters for a transfer session, as a common method for those three Transfer Agents.
+`ascli` standardizes on the use of a [_transfer-spec_](#transferspec) instead of _raw_ ascp options to provide parameters for a transfer session, as a common method for those three Transfer Agents.

 ### <a name="direct"></a>Direct (local ascp execution)